hiroio/100-days-of-code/log.md

 * Removed Scrollspy code from index.html: fixed the margin issue (container-fluid wasn't making the width 100%).
 * Moved content around on the page.
 * Added "About Me" and "Resources" sections and removed the "Lorem Ipsum" content box.
+* Troubleshooting the container-fluid not being 100% width issue (was one of the scrollspy divs).
+* Troubleshooting the gallery-centering issue (the row didn't have justify-content-center tag).

 **Language(s):** Bootstrap, HTML5, CSS

 **Course(s):**

 **Thoughts:**  Yesterday was the "I want to do this, let's figure out how" day, and today was the "Why doesn't this look exactly the way I want?" day.
 Spent most of the time tweaking code and moving things around to make them look nicer.
+Mostly spent time troubleshooting.
+Joined #Javascript30.
+Might start looking into it tomorrow or next week.

 **Link(s) to Work:** [hiroko.io](https://github.com/hiroko/hiroko.io)